lucadibello/teaclave-java-benchmark/README.md

 The host benchmark proceeds in three steps:

-1. **Calibration** – Grow the dataset until the average runtime meets the target budget (`TEACLAVE_BENCH_TARGET_US`, default 500 µs).
+1. **Calibration** – Grow the dataset until the average runtime meets the target budget (`TEACLAVE_BENCH_TARGET_MS`, default 0.5 ms).
 This yields a baseline data size.
-2. **Weak scaling** – Multiply the calibrated data size by configurable scale factors to measure how latency grows with larger inputs.
+2. **Weak scaling** – Increase the number of worker threads while keeping the per-thread workload fixed to observe aggregate growth.
-3. **Strong scaling** – Split a fixed overall workload into partitions and process each slice sequentially to estimate the per-partition cost of sharding the data.
+3. **Strong scaling** – Increase the number of worker threads while keeping the total workload fixed to observe how latency shrinks.

 Every run ends with a JSON summary like: